-Mama definitely has a love-hate relationship when it comes to technology and gadgets.
+Mama definitely has a love-hate relationship when it comes to technology and amazon kindle comparison gadgets.
 While Mama loves her tech toys…it’s quite different when it comes to the kids having electronics.
 On one hand, they’re a fantastic distraction and a great learning tool and then…they’re an annoying distraction when you’re trying to get their attention or get them outside to play.
+If you actually have some pieces of tech that you want to get rid of, then consider contacting e waste recycling services to dispose of them properly through electronics recycling.

 This year Mama is trying to plan ahead because of Baby #3’s arrival close to the holidays and so Mama decided to ask Lily-girl what she wanted for Christmas this year…and it went like this…